patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/layouts/gallery.md

 ![image](./img/gallery-example-gutter.png)

-### Items that customized wrapping
+### Items with customized wrapping

 Both a minimum and maximum width can be defined for gallery items.
-These values determine the width that a gallery item is allowed to be before they wrap.
+These values determine the width that a gallery item is allowed to be before wrapping.